elasticpath-edu/katacoda-scenarios/Authenticate/step2.md

 `newman run collection.json --folder get-client-credentials-token -e environment.json --export-environment environment.json`{{execute}}

 > Client credentials token is valid for 30 minutes only.
 You can get a new token following the instructions above if you get a `401` error.

+### Get products list with access token

+* Send the request again and you should receive a 200 success this time:

+`newman run collection.json --folder get-all-products -e environment.json --verbose`{{execute}}